Window Defogging: How to Go About Doing It

 Another common cause of window fog is caused from when your home has too much humidity in it.
 This can be caused by cooking, laundry, and everyday activities.

-Aside from the fact that this excess moisture is causing your windows to fog up, it can also be a catalyst for mold, mildew, rotting wood, and a high electricity bill in your home.
-This moisture will also build up in between your window panes and is what causes the fogginess.
+Aside from the excess moisture causing your windows to fog up, it can also be a catalyst for mold, mildew, rotting wood, and a high electricity bill in your home.
+This moisture will also build up between your window panes and causes fogginess.
 You can solve this issue by purchasing a humidifier in your home.

-Make sure you are using the ventilator in your bathroom when showering and keep the door closed so that the moisture and humidity can’t escape and stick to your windows.
-When cooking, have all of your fans on to prevent the same thing from happening.
+Ensure you use the ventilator in your bathroom when showering and keep the door closed so that the moisture and humidity can’t escape and stick to your windows.
+Keep your fans on when cooking to prevent the same thing from happening.

 A Broken Heater

-A broken heater is another reason why your home’s windows may be fogging up.
-The different temperatures between inside and outside will undoubtedly cause your windows to fog up.
+A broken heater is another reason your home’s windows are fogging.
+Again, the different temperatures inside and outside will cause your windows to fog up.

 Window Defogging

-If you’ve tried everything you can think of to get rid of the fog in your windows and nothing seems to be working, it may be time for you to call in a professional for a defogging window treatment.
+If you’ve tried everything you can think of to get rid of the fog in your windows and nothing seems to be working, it may be time to call a professional for a defogging window treatment.

-This is a treatment that involves removing the water from your window panes by having a professional drill small holes in the windows to let the moisture out.
-Once the windows are dry and the fog is cleared, they will close up the holes.
+This treatment involves removing the water from your window panes by having a professional drill small holes in the windows to let the moisture out.
+They will close the holes once the windows are dry and the fog is cleared.

-This process can be complicated if you have a lot of moisture in your windows as it can take a while for it to clear.
+This process can be complicated if you have a lot of moisture in your windows, as it can take a while to clear.
 It can also take a few months for the treatment to become permanent.

-Many people are hesitant to try the window defogging treatment because of the fact that it’s a new treatment that still has its flaws.
-For one, some parts of the window may have other cracks in it that will continue to allow moisture in despite having drained it the first time.
+Many people are hesitant to try the window defogging treatment because it’s a new treatment with flaws.
+For one, some parts of the window may have other cracks that will continue to allow moisture in despite having drained it the first time.

-Because of the fact that this process isn’t guaranteed to work, many people choose to get their windows replaced entirely.
+Because this process isn’t guaranteed to work, many people choose to get their windows replaced entirely.

 Replacing Your Windows

-The best solution to getting rid of foggy windows is to simply replace them.
-Before doing this, it would be in your best interest to hire a professional to come and check out the damage on your windows before you make any drastic decisions.
-A professional will be able to tell you how bad the damage is and give you some repair options.
+The best solution to getting rid of foggy windows is to replace them.
+However, before doing this, it is best to hire a professional to come and check out the damage on your windows before you make any drastic decisions.
+A professional can tell you if the damage is severe and provide repair options.

-Replacing your windows can be extremely costly, especially when you have to remove everything from the double pane windows to the seal.
-You can always opt out for a partial replacement, which involves having someone come in and replace your window seal.
+Replacing your windows can be extremely costly, especially when it includes removing everything from the double-pane windows to the seal.
+You can always opt-out for a partial replacement, which involves having someone come in and replace your window seal.

 Preventing Window Fog in Your Home

-The best way to avoid having to drop hundreds of dollars on window repair is by doing everything you can to prevent your windows from fogging up.
+The best way to avoid dropping hundreds of dollars on window repair is by doing everything possible to prevent your windows from fogging.

 The first thing you want to do is make sure that your home has proper ventilation.
-This is incredibly important not just for the health of you and those who live with you, but also so your windows don’t continue to fog up over time.
+This is incredibly important for your health and those who live with you, so your windows don’t continue to fog up over time.

 If you are in the position to do so, another way to prevent window fog is to install energy-efficient windows in your home.
-They can help regulate the temperature in your home thus keeping your windows from fogging up.
-Best of all, most of these windows come with a lifetime warranty, so even if you need window replacement, it won’t cost you a dime.
+They can help regulate the temperature in your home, thus keeping your windows from fogging.
+In addition, most of these windows come with a lifetime warranty, so even if you need window replacement, it won’t cost you a dime.

-Every once in a while, you may want to go around and inspect all of your windows, especially during the times when you are expecting heavy rainfall.
+You may want to go around and inspect all of your windows, especially during times when you are expecting heavy rainfall.
 The quicker you catch any defects, the easier it will be to get them fixed.

-Lastly, you can also protect your windows by purchasing a window film kit for your windows.
-This comes with a protective film for your windows that allow the temperature to be regulated and to prevent fogginess.
-Even better, this also has the ability to prevent moisture from getting into your window panes.
+Lastly, you can also protect your windows by purchasing a window film kit.
+This comes with a protective film for your windows that regulates the temperature and prevents fogginess.
+Even better, this can also prevent moisture from entering your window panes.

 Conclusion

 Windows are meant to be clear, not foggy.
-If you find that they are constantly fogging up and you can’t figure out why, it could be caused from poor ventilation in your home, too much humidity, or moisture getting in between your window pains.
+If you find that they are constantly fogging up and you can’t figure out why, it could be caused by poor ventilation in your home, too much humidity, or moisture getting in between your window panes.

 Leave a Reply